 5. Include downloadable resources

 Many online instructors give their students the ability to download their video lessons, slideshow presentations, or even the audio versions of each video lesson.
 Doing so gives their students more control over their learning experience.
-Providing downloadable resources such as worksheets, templates, checklists, and resource guides is also a great way to increase the value of your online course and enhance the learning experience for your students.
+Providing downloadable resources such as worksheets, templates, checklists, and resource guides is also a great way to increase the value of your online course and enhance the learning experience of your students.

 6. Offer a payment plan